-John Wood MBE, Chairman (ex-Chief Executive of MIRA, past President of IMechE)
+John Wood MBE, Chairman (Ex-Chief Executive of MIRA, Previous President of IMechE)

-Ben Cussons (Chairman of the Royal Automobile Club Motoring Committee)
+Ben Cussons (previous Chairman of the Royal Automobile Club Motoring Committee)

-Alec Osborn (engineering consultant, past president of IMechE)
+Alec Osborn (Engineering Consultant, Previous President of IMechE)

 McLaren Automotive - development and launch of its advanced sell-out McLaren P1™ supercar